imtixz/safe-counter/README.md

 todos:
 1. post body validation with pydantic
+2. make it async (sync IO can be bottleneck)
+3. think deeper about error handling
-2. write some tests
+4. write some tests
-3. write some benchmarks
+5. write some benchmarks